cameron-wags/rainbow_csv.nvim/README.md

 * Highlight csv columns in different rainbow colors.
 * Provide _SELECT_ and _UPDATE_ queries in RBQL: SQL-like transprogramming query language.

-There are 2 ways to enable csv columns highlighting:
+There are 3 ways to enable csv columns highlighting:
 1. CSV autodetection based on file content.
 File extension doesn't have to be .csv or .tsv
 2. Manual CSV delimiter selection with _:RainbowDelim_ command (So you can use rainbow_csv for non-table files, e.g. to highlight function arguments in different colors)
+3. Execute `:set ft=csv` or `:set ft=tsv` for CSV/TSV dialects.
+For other use _:RainbowDelim_

 To run an RBQL query either press _F5_ or enter the query in vim command line e.g. _:Select a1, a2_

-Extension is written in pure vimscript/python, no additional libraries required.
+Extension is written in pure vimscript, no additional libraries required.

 ### Demonstration of rainbow_csv highlighting and RBQL queries